-Explaining the State of Hockey
+The State of Hockey Explained

 The 1980 “Miracle on Ice” Olympic hockey team also featured 12 Minnesotans out of a 20 man roster.
 Coach Herb Brooks also hailed from Minnesota.

-The Numbers speak for themselves, but while impressive, numbers are not what truly makes up the fabric of the State of Hockey.
+The Numbers speak for themselves, but while impressive, numbers are not what truly makes up the fabric Minnesota Hockey.

 Culture

 It’s easy to throw out numbers and names of great players from Minnesota.
-It’s considerably harder to capture the true essence of Minnesota and the spirit of the State of Hockey, after all we truly eat sleep and breathe hockey on a level that borders obsession.
+It’s considerably harder to capture the true essence of Minnesota and the spirit of the game, after all we truly eat sleep and breathe hockey on a level that borders obsession.
 It’s something that almost has to be lived to be believed.
 To truly understand the State of Hockey, you would have to brave the cold and attend an event like the U.S. Pond Hockey Championships on Lake Nokomis in Minneapolis and witness the passion for the game.
 You would have to immerse yourself headfirst into the emotional celebration that is Hockey Day Minnesota.
 You would need to tour the U.S. Hockey Hall of Fame in Eveleth, Minnesota and feel the history surrounding you.
-To truly understand the State of Hockey, you would have to attend the state high school hockey tournament and be one of over 20,000 fans going crazy for an amateur game or go to a Minnesota Wild hockey game and see first hand the love affair Minnesota shares with the game.
+To truly understand the State of Hockey, you would have to attend the state high school hockey tournament and be one of over 20,000 fans going crazy for an amateur game or go to a MN Wild hockey game and see first hand the love affair Minnesota shares with the game.

 In truth, it is perhaps impossible for someone who didn’t grow up here to ever truly understand what the State of Hockey is really all about.
 It’s not about gloating or showing off, it’s not about belittling other hockey communities in our great country and it’s not about fame or recognition.
 Simply put, it’s about passion.
 It’s about the feeling of waking up at dawn for a game, or breathing in ice-cold air on a frozen pond.
 It’s about a special bond; one that can’t be broken.
 The State of Hockey is maybe best summed up, however, in one simple song.